VermontDepartmentOfHealth/docgov/posts/markdown.md

 summary: "Markdown is a simple way to format text that is both human readable and can also be easily converted to a webpage"
 ---

-It's no surprise...
-Markdown is my favorite ever!
-It translates really well into how I want to *\*write\** out of the box.
+Markdown is a simple way to format text that is both human readable and can also be easily converted to a webpage!
+Personally, I find that it translates really well into how I want to *\*write\** out of the box.

-It powers Stack Overflow, Github, and a good chunk of the internet, while offering a delicate balance between robust expressiveness in typography, human readability on all platforms, and amazingly simple full text search.
+Markdown powers Stack Overflow, Github, and a good chunk of the internet, while offering a delicate balance between robust expressiveness in typography, human readability on all platforms, and amazingly simple full text search.

 If you're just getting started there are a couple symbols to remember that will help translate text into **TEXT**!
 There are plenty of online guides already detailing various flavors, but here's a brief overview contextualized into this site, including which elements are available and how they are displayed.